-Therefore, if the intent on a keto diet is to lose body fat, then the consumption of fat needs to be reduced.
+Therefore, if the intent on a keto diet is to lose body fat, then the consumption of fat needs to be limited, to avoid calorie excess.
 Dietary intake will take precedence for energy burning, which means that if you eat all the fat needed for your body to burn as energy then it will not dip into its stored fat reserves.

 No, this is also a myth.
 For a healthy individual following a keto or low carb diet the ingestion of protein can even help with ketone production, because protein is related to an increase in glucagon levels.
-Dr. Benjamin Bikman explains in detail in this lecture the relation between glucacon, ketones and protein intake.
-If carbohydrate intake is limited, you can have a high protein diet and still remain in continual ketosis (11, 12).
+Dr. Benjamin Bikman explains in detail in this lecture the relation between glucagon, ketones and protein intake.
+If carbohydrate intake is limited, you can have a high protein diet and still remain in continual ketosis.

-If a person has, in the other hand, insulin resistance, and follows a standard American diet, then protein is in fact bumping up insulin (11).
+If a person has, in the other hand, insulin resistance, and follows a standard American diet, then protein is in fact bumping up insulin.
 Protein will spike insulin when it is ingested together with glucose.
 Insulin when present in high levels will impede the liver from creating ketones.

-Also important to note, gluconeogenesis can occur using not only using protein as a substract (1), but also glycerol (fat).
+Also important to note, gluconeogenesis can occur not only using protein as substract, but also glycerol (fat).
 The very first option for gluconeogenesis, though, is lactate (a by-product of glucose used in muscle cells).
 So, in the end, GNC will happen if needed, whether you eat protein or not.